trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 For OpenLDAP, for this query to work, make sure you enable the ``memberOf`` `overlay <http://www.openldap.org/doc/admin24/overlays.html>`_.

-You can also use this property for scenarios where you want to authorize a user based on complex group authorization search queries.
+You can use this property for scenarios where you want to authorize a user based on complex group authorization search queries.
 For example, if you want to authorize a user belonging to any one of multiple groups (in OpenLDAP), this property may be set as follows: